 Download the Conifer Scholarship Application for in PDF.
 (499 KB, PDF)

 Miller College defines a first generation student as the first individual in his/her immediate family to attend College toward an Associate, Bachelor or higher degree.
 The applicant’s parents may have attended some college, but may not have graduated with a degree or certificate.
 To apply students must be a new applicant to Miller College and meet all Miller College admissions criteria.
 On Selected students may receive up to 50% of their Miller College tuition paid (after any applicable Pell Grant monies have been awarded) for up to 30 credit hours at Miller College.
 Please download the scholarship application for additional details and requirements.

-The Veteran's Service Scholarship is awarded Fall semester and has a value of up to $500.
+The Veteran's Service Scholarship has a value of up to $500.
 Award recipients are eligible to re-apply.
 Applicants have served in any branch of the military or may be an immediate family member to a service man/woman as defined; dependent child and/or spouse.
 Please download the scholarship application below for a complete explanation of scholarship criteria.